Prison Legal News:

 The Third Circuit Court Of Appeals held that a Pennsylvania state prisoner challenging the denial of parole need not file a petition for a writ of mandamus in order to satisfy the dictates of exhaustion before seeking federal habeas review.

-On October 14, 1999, prisoner Nathan Baxter went to the prison pharmacy to have ...
+On October 14, 1999, prisoner Nathan Baxter went to the prison pharmacy to have his ...

 On February 22, 2005, a court of claims in Rochester, New York, awarded $2,250 to a state prisoner who was given the wrong medication for nearly two years while imprisoned at the Collins Correctional Facility.